 What types of projects do you take on?

-The projects I have taken on involve building web based software systems covering a range a functionality from systems that manage employee competencies to systems that manage energy usage.
+The projects I take on involve building web based software systems covering a range a functionality from systems that manage employee competencies to systems that manage energy usage.

 Some of the projects I was in on at the start and I built the system from scratch independently.
 Working on a system independently from the start is my preferred way of working.

 Some projects had already been started by another developer or team of developers and I was bought onto the project part way through.
-I worked with the developer or team of developers to complete the project.
+I worked with the developer or team of developers on the project.

 How much do you charge?